TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 =========================

-DDEV preconfigured the :file:`public/typo3conf/AdditionalConfiguration.php` to fake sending mails. you cann see what mails have been send here:
+DDEV preconfigured the :file:`public/typo3conf/AdditionalConfiguration.php` to fake sending mails.
+You can see what mails have been send here:

 ..  code-block:: bash